 - Upstream BIND9 Documentation - DNS and BIND is a popular book now in it's fifth edition.
-There is now also a DNS and BIND on IPv6 book. - A great place to ask for BIND9 assistance, and get involved with the Ubuntu Server community, is the #ubuntuserver IRC channel on freenode.
+There is now also a DNS and BIND on IPv6 book. - A great place to ask for BIND9 assistance, and get involved with the Ubuntu Server community, is the #ubuntu-server IRC channel on Libera Chat.